zlyreed/TIRED/Leg fatigue/Matlab/VMG_related/README.md

 ## VMG analysis
 ### Basic Concept of Accelerometer:
 - from [wikipedia](https://en.wikipedia.org/wiki/Accelerometer): An accelerometer is a device that measures proper acceleration.[1]
 Proper acceleration, being the acceleration (or rate of change of velocity) of a body in its own instantaneous rest frame,[2] is not the same as coordinate acceleration, being the acceleration in a fixed coordinate system.
 For example, an accelerometer at rest on the surface of the Earth will measure an acceleration due to Earth's gravity, straight upwards (by definition) of g ≈ 9.81 m/s2.
 By contrast, accelerometers in free fall (falling toward the center of the Earth at a rate of about 9.81 m/s2) will measure zero.
+- "Muscle sound or vibration is a mechanical phenomenon detectable at the surface of an active muscle, which has been known and described since 1800 [ref; Orizo,1993].
+As the advancement in instrumentation and analytical techniques, this type of myomechanical signal has become attractive for monitoring the mechanical aspects of muscle contraction.
+Based on the different instrumentation for measuring the signal, different terminology was used in literature, such as phonomyography (PMG), acoustic myography (AMG) and vibromyography (VMG).
+Nevertheless, they are all referring to the same type of myogram that records low-frequency lateral oscillations during the muscle contraction (Trevino, 2015; Barry and Cole 1990).
+The term “Mechanomyogram (MMG)” was suggested to describe the myomechanical signal without misunderstanding or lack of accuracy in the identification of the signal’s mechanical nature [Orizio, 1993]. "

 ### Measurement from our lab: